darvil82/lanat-docs/Lanat/topics/Command-Templates.md

 ### The `afterInit` method

-This method is called right after all the argument builders have been built into argument instances.
-It receives the actual command instance.
+This method is called right after all the argument builders have been built into argument instances, and they have been added to the command instance.
+It receives the actual command object.

 At this point it is possible to do things such as creating a group and adding arguments to it.
 Example: